hackolade/docs/Studio/Snowflake.md

 # Snowflake

-Snowflake is an analytics data warehouse provided as Software-as-a-Service (SaaS.)&nbsp; Snowflake’s architecture is a hybrid of traditional shared-disk database architectures and shared-nothing database architectures.
+Snowflake is a Software-as-a-Service (SaaS) platform enabling a wide variety of workloads and applications on any cloud, including data warehouses, data lakes, data pipelines, and data sharing as well as business intelligence, data science, and data analytics applications.&nbsp; Snowflake’s architecture is a hybrid of traditional shared-disk database architectures and shared-nothing database architectures.
 It supports the most common standardized version of SQL: ANSI, including DDL statements to manage database objects such as schemas, tables, columns and indexes.&nbsp; The VARIANT data type lets users store semi-structured file formats including JSON, Avro, ORC and Parquet.

 &nbsp;